• Summary

 WHEREAS, An alumnus of SUNY Brockport, Chuckie Holstein was the

-first in her family to graduate college, and in 1946 she made the move
+first in her family to attend college, and in 1946 she made the move to

-to Syracuse, New York, after marrying her late husband, Alex Holstein;
+Syracuse, New York, after marrying her late husband, Alex Holstein; and

 WHEREAS, With a passion for public service, Chuckie Holstein began